simonhutson/Azure-PowerShell-GetVMStatus/README.md

-Make sure you have the correct versions of PowerShell 5.x installed, by running this command:
+Make sure you have the correct version of PowerShell 5.x installed, by running this command:

     $PSVersionTable.PSVersion